 PBX stands for Private Branch Exchange, (sometimes also called On-Premise IP PBX).
-This is a private telephone network that is used within a business or organization.
-A big advantage of this solution is that any users of the PBX telephone system can communicate internally or externally.
+This is a private telephone network that is used within a business or organisation.
+A big advantage of this solution is that any user of the PBX phone systems can communicate internally or externally.
 There are a range of different communication channels that can be used, such as SIP, analog, or ISDN.
 A PBX will also allow you to have more phones than a traditional phone line (PTSN) and it allows free calls between users.
-Other features like transferring calls, voicemail, call recording, call queues, information or music on hold, and interactive voice menus are also part of this business phone system solution.
+Other features like transferring calls, voicemail, call recording, call queues, information or music on hold, and interactive voice menus are also part of this business phone systems solution.

 The advantages of On-Premise PBX

 There are many benefits of having on-premise PBX, and here are just a few examples to consider: